AstroContainers/opencl-icd-demo/README.md

 Nevertheless, when the host OpenCL platform is passed to the container by using the `bin/opencl-icd-flags` script, the ICD loader can dynamically load the platform.
+If the "beignet-opencl-icd" is installed,

+    sudo apt install beignet-opencl-icd

-And the demo will print, e.g.,
+then the demo will print

     $ docker run $(bin/opencl-icd-flags) astrocontainers/opencl-icd-demo
     1 platform is found: